talitz/calculate/README.md

-# Calculate - Experiments with GitHub Actions & JFrog Pipelines
+# Calculate - Experiments with GitHub Actions
 A tiny repo for running small experiments in CI/CD

 - Contains a tiny maven project